 As Wikipedia says: "Calibration is the comparison of measurement values delivered by a device under test with those of a calibration standard of known accuracy.
 Such a standard could be another measurement device of known accuracy, a device generating the quantity to be measured such as a voltage, sound tone, or a physical artifact"

 In our case will be "the calibration of the 4 servo motors"

 If you understand the definition you will find out that you do NOT need to calibrate your Otto to be able to work properly, because a calibration is ONLY required for precise movements like let's say "straight walk" or standing in one leg without falling. (so is pretty much optional)

-It is a very frequent question in our Otto Builder community and forum, Many Otto builders think they need to calibrate their robot because after the robot is assembled they see Otto with legs and/or feet in the wrong position or walking strange.
+It is a very frequent question in our Otto Builder community, Many Otto builders think they need to calibrate their robot because after the robot is assembled they see Otto with legs and/or feet in the wrong position or walking strange.
 But the truth is that, they might skip the important warning of having the motors properly centered as shown in the instruction manual or assembly video.

 The same principle applies to the legs and to Otto PLUS metal gear motors.